April Highlights

 Hoyt Arboretum’s diverse magnolia collection is a local favorite every year.
 The Magnoliaceae genus has existed for over 95 million years and consist of 210 species.
 These trees bloom amazing pink, purple, and red flowers around 8-12 inches in size.
 Hoyt Arboretum’s Magnolia collection is part of the American Public Gardens Association’s national magnolia collection.

-Location: Magnolia Trail
+Location: Magnolia Trail (pink on the trail map)

 Lewisia tweedyi ‘Tweedy Red’